Joe Glazer

-Joe Glazer (June 19, 1918 – September 19, 2006), closely associated with labor unions and often referred to as "labor's troubadour," was an American folk musician who recorded more than thirty albums over the course of his career.
+Joseph Glazer (June 19, 1918 – September 19, 2006) was an American folk musician who recorded more than thirty albums over the course of his career.
+He was closely associated with labor unions and often referred to as "labor's troubadour".

 Early life and union career

-Born in New York City, Glazer was a graduate of Brooklyn College.
+Glazer was born in Manhattan, New York City, in 1918, and grew up in the Bronx.
+He was a graduate of Brooklyn College and was a civilian radio instructor for the United States Army Air Forces during World War II.
 He eventually moved to Akron, Ohio, where he performed for the United Rubber Workers throughout his career and also served as education director from 1950 to 1962.
 Glazer was also a member of the Textile Workers Union of America as well as an adviser to the United States Information Agency.
 According to his obituary in The Washington Post in 2006: "Mr. Glazer in 1961 joined the Foreign Service staff of the U.S. Information Agency, then headed by Edward R. Murrow, and was sent to Mexico as labor information officer.
 He transferred to the State Department in Washington as a labor adviser in 1965."
-His younger brother is sociologist Nathan Glazer.
+His younger brother was sociologist Nathan Glazer.